Nowadays, records management and information management are used almost interchangeably.

 While these solutions have come a long way, there’s still work to be done to enable truly unsupervised AI to be unleashed upon a pile of unstructured data and result in a nice neat structured data set in the end.

-3 Tips for a More Cohesive RIM program
+3 Tips for a More Cohesive Records and Information Management Program

-Unfortunately, there isn’t a quick and easy fix to enable optimal RIM.
-One can’t expect all business to come to a complete halt in order to take stock of what records and information an organization has, where it is, and what’s to be done with it.
+Unfortunately, there isn’t a quick and easy fix to enable optimal records and information management.
+One can’t expect all businesses to come to a complete halt in order to take stock of what information and records an organization has, where it is, and what’s to be done with it.
 It’s a process.

-In the meantime, we have three tips to start integrating into your RIM program to help effectively separate the records from the information.
+In the meantime, we have three tips to start integrating into your records and information management program to help effectively separate the records from the information.

 1. Eliminate as much noise as possible